 CVS is one of the most well-known and frequented pharmacies in the US.
-It provides medicine, prescription drugs, sells alcohol, food, baby formula, protein powder, bagged ice, and financial services such as money orders, and sells gift cards in around 10,000 stores.
+It provides medicine, prescription drugs, sells alcohol, food, baby formula, protein powder, bagged ice, and financial services such as money orders, cash back with debit cards, and sells gift cards in around 10,000 stores.
 While many know its fair prices on medication, CVS also offers a wide range of photo and copying services.

 So, does CVS develop film?

 Short answer: Yes, CVS does develop film, and a third-party developer does it.
 All you have to do is drop off your film or disposable camera at a nearby CVS photo center to have it developed.
 It costs $12 for 12 exposures, and processing takes between 7-10 days for 35mm film and a disposable camera.

 Developing your old 35mm films at CVS is an easy and affordable way to preserve your memories!
 Just bring in your negatives or digital files, and they will take care of the rest!